Mihara/nncp-echomail/SPEC.md

   + Whether the message file remains unaltered after its hash was calculated is an implementaiton detail.
 + A message always begins with a header block, wrapped in ```` ```Echomail ```` -- that is, a gemtext preformatted text block labeled `Echomail`.
   + The header block contains `<field>: <value>` pairs, one per line, in no specific order.
-  + Messages that do not begin immediately with such a block are not valid and are to be discarded
+  + Messages that do not begin immediately with such a block are not valid and are to be discarded.
   + Empty lines in the header make the entire header invalid.
   + Any lines longer than 1024 bytes make the entire header invalid.
   + Header fields are to be space-trimmed during header parsing.